Quuxplusone/RecreationalMath/README.md

 Here's what I know about the resulting sequence:

+- We know $t(n, 0) = t(n, n) = 0$.

+- We know $t(n, 1) = \ceil{\lg (n\choose k)}$.

+- We know $t(n, n-1) = n-1$.
+If there's only one innocent sheep, then out of all the possible tests we could run, _every single test_ will return "wolfy" except for the empty test and the test containing blood from only the innocent sheep.
+That's the only test that gives us any information at all.
+    So we must run tests on one sheep at a time in order to get any information.
+    So we must run $n-1$ tests.

 - We know $t(n, k) \le t(n+1, k)$.
 If we have a working solution $t(n+1, k)$, then we can solve $(n, k)$ by simply _introducing an extra innocent sheep,_ producing an instance of $(n+1, k)$, which we know how to solve in $t$ tests.